Galveston Bay and Houston Ship Channel: Assessing Contamination from Dioxin

 The Houston Ship Channel System consists of 14 designated segments, which together comprise the "enclosed" portion of the Houston Ship Channel proper with its major tributaries and side bays.
-The dioxin TMDL project includes ten of the designated Houston Ship Channel System segments.
+This project includes ten of the designated Houston Ship Channel System segments.
 The Houston Ship Channel has long been one of the three or four busiest ports in the United States.

-The goal of this TMDL project is the reduction of contaminant concentrations in fish tissue to levels that constitute an acceptable risk to consumers.
+The goal of this project is to evaluate options for reducing contaminant concentrations in fish tissue to levels that are an acceptable risk to consumers.